webqit/webqit-community.docs/oohtml/README.md

 let aboutAsia = continents.namespace.asia.namespace.about;
 ```

-We get a document structure that's easier to reason about and to work with.
+We get a document structure that's easier to reason about and that translates to a more consistent, bankable API.

 > We find that Namespacing helps us to (1) write collision-free IDs and selectors, and (2) by means of the Namespace API, minimize selector-based DOM traversal (e.g `el.namespace.some_id` vs `el.querySelector('#some_id')`).
 Much of our code in the examples below will now use the `namespace` attribute in markup and the `.namespace` property in JS.

 *Details are in the [Namespaced HTML](namespaced-html) documentation.
 Learn more about the convention, Namespaced Selectors, API, observability, and the polyfill support.*

 ### The State API
-The State API is a DOM feature that lets us maintain application state at both the document level and the individual element level.
+The State API is a DOM API that lets us maintain application state at both the document level and the individual element level.
 It makes it easy to think about application state at different levels in the DOM tree and to keep track of changes at each level.

 This API exposes a `.state` property on the document object and on elements.
-Arbitrary values can be set and read here the same way we work with regular objects.
+Arbitrary values can be set and read here the same way we would with regular objects.

 ```js
 // At the document level